 You may ask, “What about drum circle facilitation training?
 Can’t I use that in Music Therapy?”
 As mentioned above, drum circles and music therapy have very different goals and relationships between the “leader” and participants.
 They are about as different as hanging out with friends and a group therapy session.
 It doesn’t matter if they appear to be similar, they are actually quite different.
 Drum Circle Facilitation trainers may make claims about the applications of such a training program in music therapy, but are they truly in a position to make those claims?
 Why is there little mention of drum circles or drum circle facilitation in the music therapy literature?
 You may ask, “Why are there drum circles at music therapy conferences if they are not part of music therapy?”
 Good question – Easy answer: Fun and Marketing.
 Music therapists use drums and drum companies want to build relationships with music therapists.
 Having a fun drum circle at a conference is a great way to get your product into people’s hands and build your brand.
 This should not be taken as a directive to include drum circles as part of your music therapy practice; however.
 Drum Circle Facilitation training is aimed at helping the facilitator create accessible and fun musical experiences.
 Personally, I recommend that music therapist learn how to play drums and percussion instruments, then practice clinical improvisation techniques.
 These two areas of study will provide more than enough skills, techniques, and strategies for the professional music therapist to provide quality services – and, since music therapy training includes other methods besides improvisation, such as recreative, compositional, and receptive methods, it will open up more options for using drums than any drum circle training ever could.
 (See Taxonomy of Drumming Experiences above.)

-9. The Term “Drum Circle” Can Be Confusing to Music Therapy Clients.
+9. The Term “Drum Circle” Can Be Confusing to Clients and Employers.

 Drum circles are accessible and fun music-based experiences that can help people of all ages and abilities enjoy playing music in a community setting.
 The term has been in use since the 1960’s and is generally thought of as a counter-culture experience, sometimes among those on the “fringes” of society.
 Drum circles have been heavily promoted by drum companies and those who offer drum circle facilitation training courses and certification.
 Because the term has been heavily used for the past 20 years, it’s meaning has been somewhat diluted and distorted.
 Many people confuse the term with other forms of group drumming, such as traditional drumming, rhythm games, guided interactive drumming, and even drumming in music therapy.